cap-js/docs/advanced/odata.md

 ## Feature Overview { #overview}

-OData is an OASIS standard, which essentially enhances plain REST with standardized query options like `$select`, `$expand`, `$filter`, etc. Find a rough overview of the feature coverage in the following table.
+OData is an OASIS standard, which essentially enhances plain REST with standardized system query options like `$select`, `$expand`, `$filter`, etc. Find a rough overview of the feature coverage in the following table:

 | Query Options  | Remarks                                   | Node.js    | Java    |
 |----------------|-------------------------------------------|------------|---------|